Baeocystin: Pharmacology

 Baeocystin is thought to be a prodrug of norpsilocin, analogously to how psilocybin is a prodrug of psilocin.
 Norpsilocin is a potent and centrally penetrant agonist of the serotonin 5-HT_{2A} receptor and also interacts with other serotonin receptors.

 Baeocystin and norpsilocin have been found to be inactive in terms of hallucinogen-like effects in rodents in multiple studies published in the 2020s.
 More specifically, they were unable to produce the head-twitch response (HTR), a well-established behavioral proxy of psychedelic effects, and this was in contrast to psilocybin.
 In one of the papers, the researchers concluded that "...baeocystin alone would likely not induce hallucinogenic effects in vivo".
 As with baeocystin and norpsilocin, norbaeocystin, aeruginascin, 4-hydroxytryptamine (4-HT), and 4-HO-TMT also all failed to induce the HTR in rodents.
 However, these compounds have not necessarily been inactive in terms of behavioral effects in general.

 The reasons for the apparently non-hallucinogenic nature of norpsilocin, baeocystin, and related compounds in animals (and possibly in humans), in spite of norpsilocin and others being potent serotonin 5-HT_{2A} receptor agonists and producing other centrally mediated behavioral effects in animals, remain unknown.
 One possibility however is that these compounds may be biased agonists of the serotonin 5-HT_{2A} receptor and may not sufficiently activate the intracellular signaling cascades responsible for psychedelic effects.
 On the other hand, a 2025 animal study found that both baeocystin and norpsilocin are peripherally selective with very limited ability to cross the blood–brain barrier.

 Chemistry

 Analogues

 Analogues of baeocystin include 4-HO-NMT, norbaeocystin (4-PO-T), psilocybin (4-PO-DMT), psilocin (4-HO-DMT), ethocybin (4-PO-DET), and aeruginascin (4-PO-TMT), among others.

 Natural occurrence

 Baeocystin was first isolated from the mushroom Psilocybe baeocystis, and later from P. semilanceata, Panaeolus renenosus, Panaeolus subbalteatus, and Copelandia chlorocystis.

 History

 Baeocystin was first synthesized by Troxler and colleagues in 1959.

 Research

-Baeocystin is being evaluated by Pilz Bioscience ("pilz" being German for "mushroom") under the developmental code name PLZ-1019 for the possible treatment of pervasive developmental disorders like autism in children.
+Baeocystin is being evaluated by Pilz Bioscience ("pilz" being German for "mushroom") under the developmental code name PLZ-1019 for the possible treatment of pervasive developmental disorder and autism spectrum disorder in children.